23 Hidden Costs of Buying a Home

 1. Mortgage broker fee

 Mortgage brokers help prospective borrowers secure a loan by serving as a go-between for the buyer and a potential lending institution.
-Brokers don’t offer loans themselves; they usually work with several different lenders and loan types so that they can help connect you with a mortgage loan that meets your specific needs.
+Brokers don’t offer loans themselves.
+Instead, they work with several different lenders and loan types so that they can help connect you with a mortgage loan that meets your specific needs.

 If you work with a mortgage broker, you’ll have to pay a fee that averages between 1% and 2% of the approved loan amount, or a higher interest rate if the lender will be paying the broker compensation.